NeriLancioni/LDSwitcher/README.md

 -The VBS script silently starts an exact copy of this .bat file as a background process.
 -The background process loads all settings from current user's registry and periodically checks the time and theme of your system.
 -If you set custom wallpapers for each mode, a PowerShell script will set your wallpaper alongside your system theme.
+-If you use Add-On's, "on change" ones will run when changing Windows theme and "periodical" ones will run every 5 seconds.
 -The following registry values will be changed ONLY when needed, the OS will handle everything needed to apply the theme:
 <code>Key: HKCU\SOFTWARE\Microsoft\Windows\CurrentVersion\Themes\Personalize - Value: AppsUseLightTheme</code>
 <code>Key: HKCU\SOFTWARE\Microsoft\Windows\CurrentVersion\Themes\Personalize - Value: SystemUsesLightTheme</code>